SAM-RL: Sensing-Aware Model-Based Reinforcement Learning via Differentiable Physics-Based Simulation and Rendering: Introduction

 \section{Introduction}

 Over the past decade, deep reinforcement learning~(RL) has resulted in impressive successes, including mastering Atari games~\cite{mnih2015human}, winning the games of Go~\cite{44806}, and solving Rubik's cube with a human-like robot hand~\cite{akkaya2019solving}.
 However, deep RL algorithms adopt the paradigm of model-free RL and require vast amounts of training data, significantly limiting their practicality for real-world robotic tasks.
 Model-based reinforcement learning~(MBRL) is recognized with the potential to be significantly more sample efficient than model-free RL~\cite{wang2019benchmarking}.

-How to automatically and efficiently develop an accurate \emph{model} from raw sensory inputs (such as images), especially for complex environments and tasks, is a challenging problem that hinders the wide application of MBRL in the physical world.
+How to automatically and efficiently develop an accurate \emph{model} from raw sensory inputs, especially for complex environments and tasks, is a challenging problem that hinders the wide application of MBRL in the physical world.